ConnorBar/audio/scripts/README.md

 - time stretch: make it slower or faster
 - add noise: makes it a little more noisy for model to learn from

+### Augmentation
+- added proportion based sampling for augmentation selection

 ### Spectrogram Augments
-as of right now i just standardize the mfccs
+- as of right now i just standardize the mfccs
+-

 none yet, can do any of these:
 - Frequency mask